Sales & Marketing / Founder

 After a couple of events and bottle parties, I’d soon graduate to yet another white grape wine known as Riesling.
 To the nose the Riesling had a flowery aroma, with a crisp, tangy, lingering sweet taste with every sip.

 The day is still vivid on my mind when I first tasted a glass of Merlot; a red wine produced from the Merlot grape varietal.
 It had a dark fruity color similar to blueberries and other dark fruits.
 In the mouth it felt dense and heavy; an attribute I came to learn is what characterizes medium to full-bodied wines.
 To the taste it was off-dry; a sharp contrast to the sweet taste of Moscato and Riesling that I had tried.
 Over time, I would enjoy a glass of Merlot every now and then.
-Later, I would move on to the next big taste of California red wine; a Cabernet Sauvignon.
+Later, I would move on to the next big taste of American red wine; a Cabernet Sauvignon.
 It’s a dark, dry, full-bodied, full-flavored, intensely aromatic wine that has remained my favorite of all wine varietals.
 As I became more engaged on reading wine labels along grocery store aisles, I soon found out that not all wine was produced in California; that there were other wine grape growing regions as well.
 And after that my house parties were never complete without wines from California, Columbia Valley in Washington State and Oregon among other wine grape growing regions of the U.S. I wound try out my friends with different wines from the different regions every time I had a party, and observe what they liked best and listen to what they would say of my wine selections.

 Through my Journeys Sipping Wine

-It was during my various visits to Kenya while I resided in the United States when I observed that the Kenya consumer is evolving, going through a very exciting new phase, acquiring new habits, culture and lifestyle that also involved experiencing wine.
+It was during my various visits to Kenya while I resided in the United States when I observed that the Kenya consumer is evolving, going through a very exciting new phase, acquiring new habits, culture and lifestyle that also involved experiencing with wine.
 But they were also limited in their choices and understanding of wine.
 Often they also felt intimidated and lost when selecting wine, which leads them to select their wine using only four terms (red, white, sweet, dry).
 But as we will get to find out, these are very narrow definitions as there’s so much more to wine than color and taste.